In the 2014 referendum, the No campaign won by 55 per cent to 45.

 The highest consistent period for support of a No vote was around the 2017 general election, when five polls showed at least a 10-point lead for staying in the UK.

-The first poll with Yes in lead since 2017 took place after Boris Johnson won the Tory leadership contest and became Prime Minister.
+The first poll with Yes in lead since 2017 took place after Boris Johnson won the Tory leadership contest and became Prime Minister in June 2019.

 Different questions, different answers